eq19/feed/_drafts/exponentiation_zone.md

 [![Parsering](https://github-production-user-asset-6210df.s3.amazonaws.com/8466209/260864973-50fbc0a0-7441-4800-97aa-265b0dfd2ac2.png)](https://www.eq19.com/identition/#the-powers-of-pi)

-By this exponentiation zones we will get multiple layers of primes density.
-So we need to get in to the patterns of the above hexagonal forms through _[deep learning](https://en.wikipedia.org/wiki/Deep_learning)_.

-## Exponentiation patterns

 In vector calculus, the Jacobian matrix of a vector-valued function of several variables is the matrix of all its first-order partial derivatives.

 ```note